VasiLakos7/UniMap/README.md

 2. Edge weights are **Euclidean distances in metres** (Haversine formula).

-3. When a route is requested, the backend injects a **virtual start node** at the user's GPS position, connects it to the nearest graph nodes, runs **Dijkstra's algorithm**, then removes the virtual node and returns the `path` array.
+3. When a route is requested, the backend injects a **virtual start node** at the user's GPS position, connects it to the nearest graph nodes, runs **A\*** (with Haversine heuristic), then removes the virtual node and returns the `path` array.

 4. The frontend draws the path as a Leaflet polyline and begins tracking the user.
 As the user moves, GPS updates are **smoothed with EMA** when stationary and **jump-rejected** (positions implying > 7 m/s movement are discarded).